benpolinsky/code.metalsmith-updated/README.md

 This is a plugin for [Metalsmith](http://metalsmith.io) that adds created and updated attributes to files based on cached information saved in a file.

+## FORK!

+The intention of this fork is to allow for non-relative file paths when determining the location of the .updated.json file.
+In adapting the plugin for use in a Continuous Delivery environment, the .updated.json needs to be saved somewhere after updating.
+However, in a CD environment where a build job pulls from version control, it's not advisable (and in some cases - Microsoft TFS 2015 - not possible) to write the updated file back to the version control repository.

+One alternative is to read to and write from the file on the deployment server we deploy our built code to.

 ## Installation

 This module is released via npm, install the latest released version with: